What is quarantine?

 What should I do if I develop symptoms?

 - If you’ve had a known exposure to COVID-19 and start to develop symptoms, continue to stay home.
 Try to now isolate yourself to a separate bedroom and use a separate bathroom from others in your home.
 Do not use the common areas in the home if possible.

 - Testing is often recommended if you had a known exposure AND have symptoms.
 We encourage you to talk to your doctor first if you develop symptoms as they know your health best.
 Click here to link to Union County’s drive thru testing information.

 What should I NOT do while I self-quarantine?

 Do not leave your home.
 Do not invite others to your home.
 You can go outside and sit on your porch or in your yard, but you should not leave your home.
 Do not share eating utensils with others.
 Try to sleep in a separate bedroom and use a separate bathroom from others in your home.

 Can I continue to work while in quarantine?

 Most individuals who are self-quarantining should not go to work.
 If remote work is available, try to use this option.

-There are some business sectors in which a critical infrastructure worker could continue to go to work while self-quarantining.
-This scenario should be discussed with your employer and the Union County Health Department.
+There are some business sectors in which a critical infrastructure worker such as healthcare workers could continue to go to work while self-quarantining.
+This scenario should be discussed with your employer.
 If you are deemed to be a critical infrastructure employee, you can only go to work as long as you: